South of today’s Thaynes Chair Lift loading station is the Thaynes shaft, a western shaft of the Silver King Coalition Mine.

 For many years after the hoist ceased to bring skiers to the surface to ski, tourists and history buffs were treated to a ride through the underground tunnels to the collar of the West End shaft where a museum of mining was arranged.
 Guides were professionally trained to tell the story of mining in Park City.
 The rusty old cars, especially built to transport tourists, are on exhibit at the Park City Museum.
 Today, the Spiro Tunnel is maintained by Park City Municipal because it is a major source of drinking water for the town.

-This structure shot to the top of our priority list in 2019 since it was in great risk of collapsing from the abundant snowfall during the winter of 2018-19 .
+This structure shot to the top of our priority list since it was in great risk of collapsing from the abundant snowfall during the winter of 2017-18 .
 Visible from the Keystone and Hoist runs and from the Thaynes Lift at Park City Mountain Resort, the conveyor is one of Park City's more unique mining structures.
-Fearful that if one part of the conveyor fell over, the entire connected structure would follow in a domino effect, we began planning in spring 2018.
-Work could only start on the conveyer in early July because of the late snow melt and finished up in mid-September.
+Fearful that if one part of the conveyor fell over, the entire connected structure would follow in a domino effect, we began planning in spring 2018 to save it.
+Work could only start on the conveyer in early July because of the late snow melt and finished in mid-September.
 During this short time, the east-west conveyor was temporarily stabilized with timber cribbing.
-Excavation on the north-south conveyor was completed, new footings and foundations installed and rotted timbers replaced.
-Our goal is to complete this project in 2020.
+Excavation on the north-south conveyor was completed, new footings and foundations installed, and rotted timbers replaced.
+Over the next two summers, we completed the work to save it.